When Is It Okay to Date Your Friend’s Ex? 32 Millennials Weigh In

 “I haven’t dated a friend’s ex; I’ve been that ex.
 It works as long as everyone involved has closure and is genuinely okay with the situation.” —A.B.C., 26 years old

 “I think somehow dating exes in the gay community is easier.
-The gay world is small.
+The community is small.
 Everybody knows everybody.
 It’s easy [to date people who have dated my friends before] in a sense that dates are just that: dates.
 As long as I have my friend’s blessing, it doesn’t really bother me anymore.” —L.A.R., 27 years old

 “Things get awkward when I see my friend at the same events [now that I’m with the ex].
 It’s the kind of thing that can bring out your competitive nature in everything—especially in bed.” —J.E., 28 years old